 The 4 Best Cheap Sim Racing Gear Stick Shifters

-As one of the most prominent sim racing manufacturers in the world, of course ThrustMaster was going to make an appearance on this list!
-The TH8A is certainly more of an investment when compared to the cheap n’ cheerful Logitech Driving Force shifter, but if you can’t tell from the above rating, it’s totally worth it.
+As one of the most prominent sim racing manufacturers in the world, of course Thrustmaster was going to make an appearance on this list!
+The TH8A is certainly more of an investment when compared to the cheap and cheerful Logitech Driving Force shifter we’ll discuss below, but it’s definitely worth it.

-Because ThrustMaster make racing wheels and products across every platform available in sim racing, you’ll easily be able to attach this gear shifter to whatever rig you’re using.
-For the PC gamer, you’ll be thrilled to know that this bit of kit can be used with every wheel on the market, not just ThrustMaster ones!
+Because Thrustmaster make racing wheels and products across every platform, you’ll easily be able to attach this gear shifter to whatever rig you’re using.
+For the PC gamer, you’ll be thrilled to know that this bit of kit can be used with every wheel on the market, not just Thrustmaster ones!

-If you’re a PlayStation gamer, you can attach it to either T500RS, Ferrari F1 Wheel Integral T500, T300RS or T300 Ferrari GTE wheels.
-For Xbox gamers, there’s only one wheel which this shifter works alongside on your platform, but it’s easily the biggest and most accessible one that ThrustMaster makes; the TX racing wheel.
+If you’re a PlayStation gamer, you can attach it to a variety of compatible Thrustmaster wheels.
+For Xbox gamers, there’s only one wheel that this shifter works alongside, but it’s easily one of the best that Thrustmaster makes – the TX racing wheel.

-This versatility in compatible consoles and wheels makes it a favorite of the sim racing community at large, and the shifter’s bonuses don’t end there, either.
-Unlike the Logitech Driving Force, the ThrustMaster TH8A can be switched between H-pattern and sequential shifting, allowing for a highly personalized driving experience.
+This versatility in compatible consoles and wheels makes it a favorite of the sim racing community at large, but the shifter’s bonuses don’t end there.
+Unlike most other shifters, the Thrustmaster TH8A can be switched between H-pattern and sequential shifting, allowing for a highly personalized driving experience.

-Racers who want absolute realism can have a highly satisfying H-pattern shifter while those more competitive souls can utilize a sequential one which changes gear dependent on where you move the stick back and forth – also perfect for rally games.
+Racers who want absolute realism can have a highly satisfying H-pattern shifter, while those more competitive drivers or rally fans can utilize a sequential one, which changes gear dependent on where you move the stick back and forth.

-Another huge boon of this gear stick shifter is the fact that everything is made of metal, making for a satisfyingly weighty shift and a very reliable, long-lasting product overall due to a magnetic sensor.
-If you’re looking for the best immersive drive on a variety of games, the TH8A allows you to program different shifting resistances as standard.
+Another huge boon of this gear stick shifter is the fact that everything is made of metal, making for a satisfyingly weighty shift and a very reliable, long-lasting product overall due to the use of a magnetic sensor.
+If you’re looking for the best immersive drive on a variety of games, the TH8A allows you to program different shifting resistances too.

-When you consider other products on the market that boast realistic and reliable shifters, the TH8A really stands out in terms of its affordability.
-You’re essentially buying two shifters in one neat package, after all, and it’s far simpler to handle than a lot of the other complicated products out there.
+When you consider other brands on the market that boast realistic and reliable shifters, the TH8A really stands out in terms of its affordability.
+You’re essentially buying two shifters in one neat package, and it’s far easier to handle than a lot of the other complicated products out there.

-You can even detach the shifter knob and buy a personalized one to screw onto it; the shifter is automotive grade and sized, so even road or race-car gear knobs can be used with it.
+You can even detach the shifter knob and buy a personalized one to screw onto it if you wish, for even more customization.
+The shifter is automotive grade and realistically sized, so even road or race car gear knobs can be used with it.